 When it comes to doing things incorrectly, your odds are around 10-to-1 of making a poor decision that will end up costing you a lot of money, or even the home you purchased.
 If you follow the tips you have just read about, you will be able to recognize good deals.
 Once you have the right information, it’s up to you to use it.

 There are tremendous opportunities for small businesses and social entrepreneurs to support their communities through community foundations, donor advised funds and other means of giving back.
-Find the neighborhoods in Denver, Colorado where you can make the most impact on the youth in the community.
+Find the neighborhoods in Minneapolis, Minnesota where you can make the most impact on arts in the community.